mjg042/TrafficSignClassifierHW/README.md

 ![Speed Limit 50kph][image2]

-Moreover, the project solution had to process a video taken from cars driving on the highway.

-## Processing Pipeline
+## Build a Traffic Sign Recognition Project

 To accomplish this task, I built an image processing pipeline, which consisted of the following steps.

 * Read train, test and validation image sets
 * Perform some basic analysis of the images
-* Explore the images
+* Explore and summarize the images
 * Convert all images to grayscale
 * Augment the images by transforming the original images in various ways
 * Normalize the images